 1. Preheat the oven to 350 degrees F.

 2. Add the ground beef, ground pork, onion, garlic, panko, Gruyere, egg, milk, tomato paste, Worcestershire sauce, honey, soy sauce, pimentón, salt, pepper and thyme to a bowl.
-Put a food-safe glove on and use your hand to knead the mixture until uniform.
+Put on latex gloves, and use your hands to knead the mixture until ingredients are dispersed, being careful not to knead too long (meat will toughen).

-3. Line a broiler pan with some parchment paper.
-This makes cleanup much easier and it prevents the meatloaf from sticking to your pan.
-Shape the meat mixture into a loaf on the parchment paper.
+3. Line bottom of broiler pan with aluminum foil.
+Spray the top of the broiler pan with cooking spray to lessen sticking by the meatloaf.
+Shape the meat mixture into a loaf.
 Top with the bacon, slightly overlapping each slice.

 4. Bake the meatloaf for 30 minutes.
 While the meatloaf is in the oven, make the glaze by mixing the ketchup, honey, Worcestershire sauce, and mustard in a small bowl to combine.

 5. Remove the meatloaf from the oven and cover with the glaze.
-Return the meatloaf to the oven and bake for another 20-30 minutes, or until an instand read thermometer reads 160 degrees F.
+Return the meatloaf to the oven and bake for another 20-30 minutes, or until an instand read thermometer reads 165 degrees.

-6. Remove the meatloaf from the oven and allow it to rest for at least 15 minutes before cutting into it.
-Serve with mashed potatoes.
+6. Remove the meatloaf from the oven, and allow it to rest for at least 15 minutes before cutting into it.
+Serve with mashed potatoes and green beans.